videlais/learning-javascript/chapter6/index.md

 ## Default Parameters

 In JavaScript ES5, it was often necessary to define the "default" values within functions and then test what was passed to it.
-(When not given a value, JavaScript defaults a parameter to the value of `undefined`.)
+(When not given a value, JavaScript defaults an parameter's value to `undefined`.)

 ```javascript
 function example(someValue) {